π©Ί Screening Section Dr. Meow

 2. Prevent Infection or Risk to Other Cats

-π€§ If your cat shows signs like sneezing, watery eyes, or weakness, it may pose a risk to other cats at the clinic.
+π€§ If symptoms such as sneezing, watery eyes, or weakness are present, your cat may risk infecting other cats in the clinic.

-π¨ Screening helps with immediate isolation or care if needed.
+π¨ Screening allows for separation or immediate action if needed.

 -